charlesreiss/cs3130-website/labhw/ooo-exercise.md

 title: OOO Exercise
 ...

-> This assignment is incomplete and likely to change.

 # Hypothetical OOO processor

 For this assignment, we will consider an out-of-order processor which has two execution units for